Are We There Yet? (film): Production

-In February 2003, it was announced Ice Cube had signed a multi-picture deal with Revolution Studios with one of the projects on the development slate a road trip comedy titled Are We There Yet?.
+In February 2003, it was announced that Ice Cube signed a multi-picture deal with Revolution Studios, with one of the projects on the development slate being a road trip comedy titled Are We There Yet?.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 27 out of 100, based on 28 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Box office

 Are We There Yet? opened at number one with a gross of $18.6 million in 2,709 theaters, averaging $6,856 per venue.
 The film's opening weekend made up 22.57% of its final domestic gross.
 In its second weekend, the film dropped to number two but lost just 12% of its audience, grossing a further $16.3 million, and raised the ten day total to $38.5 million.
 It closed on June 16, 2005, with a final gross of $97.9 million worldwide ($82.7 million in North America and $15.2 million internationally).

 The film was released in the United Kingdom on February 17, 2005, and opened at number six within the first weekend.
 The next weekend, the film moved up one place, then down back to number six, before finally ending up at number 13 on March 25, 2005.